 Ohio Wesleyan, which won the women's indoor track & field title for the eighth consecutive season, is eight-and-a-half points behind DePauw in third-place with 83 points.
 Kenyon (82.0) placed fourth after finishing second in both men's and women's swimming & diving, while Wittenberg (80.0) is fifth with two top-four finishes and Wooster (71.0) is sixth after winning its 16th league title in men's basketball.
 Oberlin is seventh with 70.5 points, followed by Allegheny (59.0), Wabash (43.0) and Hiram (24.5).
 The Little Giants earned their fourth-straight men's indoor track & field title.

 The All-Sports champion earns the Dennis M. Collins All-Sports Trophy, given annually to the school that performs the best across the NCAC's 23 sports.
 Ten points are awarded for a first-place finish, nine for a second, eight for a third, and so on.
 Men's and women's performances are combined, exemplifying the North Coast's commitment to equity and balance among programs.
 Wooster won three of the first four All-Sports championships, interrupted only by Denison in year two.
-Ohio Wesleyan followed with a six-year run leading to titles by Wooster (twice), Wittenberg (once), Denison (nine), OWU (twice), a tie between Denison and OWU in 2009, Wittenberg in 2010, Denison in 2011 and finally, DePauw's crown in its inaugural season in the league in 2012.
+Ohio Wesleyan followed with a six-year run leading to titles by Wooster (twice), Wittenberg (once), Denison (nine), OWU (twice), a tie between Denison and OWU in 2009.
+Wittenberg earned its second All-Sports title in 2010, followed by Denison in 2011, DePauw in 2012 and Denison again last year.

 |* Wabash is an all-male institution|